OUT of Site: SOMA

 Come OUT into the streets with us for a performance-driven walking tour, placing audiences in the physical spaces of LGBTQ2+ ancestors.
 For centuries, the SOMA district has been a catalyst for radical change and a stronghold for queer and activist organizing.
 Come walk with us through the hidden histories of SOMA: from Native American Two-Spirit culture to the Folsom Street Fair, Lesbian auto-mechanics to labor activists and dock workers to drag queens.
 Rediscover the neighborhood once known as Happy Valley.

-WE ARE SOLD OUT!
-SIGN UP ON OUR MAILING LIST FOR INFO ON OUR FALL SHOWS.
+SIGN UP ON OUR MAILING LIST FOR INFO ON OUR UPCOMING SHOWS.

 OUT of Site